 Psalms 48:2

-joy of, &c.—source of joy.
+joy of, &c.--source of joy.

 Isaiah 14:13

-13. above . . .
-God—In Da 8:10, "stars" express earthly potentates.
+13. above ...
+God--In Da 8:10, "stars" express earthly potentates.
 "The stars" are often also used to express heavenly principalities (Job 38:7).

-mount of the congregation—the place of solemn meeting between God and His people in the temple at Jerusalem.
+mount of the congregation--the place of solemn meeting between God and His people in the temple at Jerusalem.
 In Da 11:37, and 2Th 2:4, this is attributed to Antichrist.

-sides of the north—namely, the sides of Mount Moriah on which the temple was built; north of Mount Zion (Ps 48:2).
-However, the parallelism supports the notion that the Babylonian king expresses himself according to his own, and not Jewish opinions (so in Isa 10:10) thus "mount of the congregation" will mean the northern mountain (perhaps in Armenia) fabled by the Babylonians to be the common meeting-place of their gods.
+sides of the north--namely, the sides of Mount Moriah on which the temple was built; north of Mount Zion (Psa 48:2).
+However, the parallelism supports the notion that the Babylonian king expresses himself according to his own, and not Jewish opinions (so in Is 10:10) thus "mount of the congregation" will mean the northern mountain (perhaps in Armenia) fabled by the Babylonians to be the common meeting-place of their gods.
 "Both sides" imply the angle in which the sides meet; and so the expression comes to mean "the extreme parts of the north."
 So the Hindus place the Meru, the dwelling-place of their gods, in the north, in the Himalayan mountains.
 So the Greeks, in the northern Olympus.
 The Persian followers of Zoroaster put the Ai-bordsch in the Caucasus north of them.
-The allusion to the stars harmonizes with this; namely, that those near the North Pole, the region of the aurora borealis (compare see on Job 23:9; Job 37:22) [MAURER, Septuagint, Syriac].
+The allusion to the stars harmonizes with this; namely, that those near the North Pole, the region of the aurora borealis (compare see on Job 23:9; Job 37:22) [Maurer, Septuagint, Syriac].

 Copyright information for JFB